Roof Decking Replacement is not something you often think about.

 Plywood:

 The price of plywood per sheet is on average $70-$100.
-A sheet is roughly 4 x 8, which covers 32 square feet.
+A sheet is roughly 4 x 8, and covers 32 square feet.

 Plank: